urospenezic/my-obsidian-notes-md/Angular/Signals.md

 output() -> signal that's supposed to be emitted up the visual tree

 model() -> signal that's an input, but we can write to it (so like 2way)

+effect() -> Registers an "effect" that will be scheduled & executed whenever the signals that it reads changes.
+Read the docs